 Q: I see that the Toolkit calculates a z-score for my subject company.
 Can I still use the regression equations if my company’s z-score is less than one?

-A: For z-scores less than one, you might consider using "high financial risk premia" provided by the report and Toolkit.
+A: For z-scores less than one, you might consider using "high financial risk premia" provided by the Toolkit.

 Q: Does the Toolkit work for non-US-based companies?